neiji93/-French-Maths-researches-end-2024---2025-can-be-used-in-computer-graphics-anytime-25-/README.md

  1/ something with exp(11) because log(x) was too much used and because exp(11^2) = cos x + i sin(x).
  This formulas is interesting but I have to follow my intuition and share with you why I chosed it !
  --> will be used for champo alternative implement OS.

+ 2/ (4 dimension - (4*1*2*1*x)*2 -> this was a physical event dreamed where I was trapped)
+ 16x non simulation model that preserve muted planck's constant.
+Usefull for rendering encoded signals (let's see other repositories and texttEditor1.h). x can be c = 3*10^8.
+ But we have to modify c.
+Then, let's talk about c = 250 (like 250 volts).
+As stars can be described as models, we can have mixed models if we use y=16 as a constant later.
+It seems heat trabsfer !
+This is perfectly ok for LCD screen rendering.